yacineMahdid/classroom/Deep Learning Book/README.md

 Most of what exist in the worl in terms of image/text/sound ect are concentrated towards a small fraction of what is possible.

 # Part 2: Modern Practical Deep Networks
+Most tasks that consist of mapping an input vector to an output vector, and that are easy for a person to do rapidly, can be accomplished via deep learning, given suﬃciently large models and suﬃciently large datasets of labeled training examples.
+Other tasks, that cannot be described as associating one vector to another, or that are diﬃcult enough that a person would require time to think and reﬂect in order to accomplish the task, remain beyond the scope of deep learning for now.